DigitMarketTM API Manager (DM-APIM) is a complete package to help manage your APIs and make them into tools that propel your business forward.

 - Create API packs from multiple APIs

-- Advanced Policy library with facility to share policies across multiple APIs
+- Advanced Policy library with the facility to share policies across multiple APIs

 - Workflow/approval cycles on policy lifecycle